Understanding Dry Eye Disease in Atlanta & Decatur

 Eye Surgeries: Procedures like LASIK or cataract surgery can result in dry eye symptoms.

-Understanding your Tear Film
+Understanding Your Tear Film

 Your tear film is the protective layer that covers the surface of your eyes, keeping them hydrated and comfortable while safeguarding them from foreign particles.
 The tear film is made up of three distinct layers, each playing a vital role in delivering nutrients, flushing away debris, and protecting against bacteria.

-• Mucus layer: This is the innermost layer, responsible for anchoring the rest of the tear film to the surface of your eye.
+This is the innermost layer, responsible for anchoring the rest of the tear film to the surface of your eye.

-• Aqueous layer: Produced by your lacrimal glands, this middle layer of your tears is the water component.
+Produced by your lacrimal glands, this middle layer of your tears is the water component.
 This layer keeps your eyes hydrated and nourished, while washing away particles and bacteria.

 When any one of these layers is compromised, it can lead to discomfort and dryness in the eyes.